ingegnati/algos/README.md

 - [Ammonite](http://ammonite.io)
   - You can launch an ammonite REPL within sbt using `test:console`

+## Contributing

+Bug reports and pull requests are welcome on GitHub at
+<https://github.com/ingegnati/algos>.
+This project is intended to be a safe,
+welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Feel free to take a look at [CONTRIBUTING](CONTRIBUTING.md).

+## Development

+To set up your environment in order to further develop this project clone this repository and then run `sbt`.

 # License

 Algos - A collection of algorithms in Scala

 Copyright (C) 2018  ingegnati.it

 This program is free software: you can redistribute it and/or modify